dealeros/homers-tarantula-pro-TMC2208/.github/contributing.md

 This project and everyone participating in it is governed by the [Marlin Code of Conduct](code_of_conduct.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [marlinfirmware@github.com](mailto:marlinfirmware@github.com).

-## I don't want to read this whole thing I just have a question!!!
+## I don't want to read this whole thing I just have a question!

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.